bjam24/bjam24/README.md

 ## :wave: Hi there :
 My name is Bartłomiej Jamiołkowski and I am 4rd year student.
 Currently I am studying Computer Science - Data Science on AGH UST, where I am broadening knowledge about many areas of AI.
 I have also graduated
 Computer Science and Econometrics on the same university.
+Data Science, Machine Learning and Software Engineering are fields on which I am mostly focused on.

 ## :hammer_and_wrench: Languages and Tools :
 <div>